-Katherine S. Silva, a certified public accountant, has served as Vice President since 2015, with responsibility for managing Small Business Administration matters and several administrative functions, and Assistant Treasurer since 2010, with responsibility for managing day-to-day treasury activities.
-Ms. Silva also serves as Vice President and Assistant Treasurer of MSC Income.
+Katherine S. Silva, a certified public accountant, is our Vice President and Assistant Treasurer.
+Ms. Silva has served as Vice President since 2015, with responsibility for managing Small Business Administration ("SBA") matters and several administrative functions, and Assistant Treasurer since 2010, with responsibility for managing day-to-day treasury activities.
+Since October 2020, Ms. Silva has also served as Vice President and Assistant Treasurer of MSC Income.
 She also serves as special assistant to Mr. Foster.
 Ms. Silva has worked at Main Street since 2005 and holds a Bachelor of Arts in Journalism from the University of Georgia.